luckyshot/picowiki/README.md

 ## Plugins

 Plugins use Event Hooks to attach new features and alter functionality on the run, a new plugin must have a `run()` method that will be executed whenever you specify.
-Check out `/backend/plugins/` to find examples.
+Check out `/backend/plugins/` to find available plugins.

 ### Hooks